industrial-edge/Shopfloor-to-Cloud-Connectivity/README.md

 - Industrial Edge Device V1.3.0-41
 - Web browser (Mozilla or Chrome)

+MindSphere:
+- Asset Manager
+- MindConnect IoT Extension
+- Energy Manager

+## Configuration Device Energy1 and Device Energy2

+You can find the further information about the following steps in the [docs](docs/install.md)
+- Configure S7 Connector, Cloud Connector, Databus, Flow Creator

 ## Configuration Central Edge Device

 You can find the further information about the following steps in the [docs](docs/install.md)
-- Install Databus, Flow Creator, Energy Manager, MQTT Connector, Cloud Connector
+- Configure Databus, Flow Creator, Energy Manager, MQTT Connector, Cloud Connector

-## Configuration Energy Device 1
+## Configuration MindSphere

-You can find the further information about the following steps in the [docs](docs/install.md)
+You can find the further information about the following steps in the [docs](docs/install.md:132)
-- Install S7 Connector, Cloud Connector, Databus, Flow Creator
+- Configure Asset Manager, MindConnect IoT Extension, Energy Manager

 ## Documentation